OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 The deployer refuses an answers file readable by group or other users because it contains API credentials and may contain Netatmo tokens.

+Every new deployment receives a random six-character base-36 MQTT instance ID.
+Advanced setup can edit it, and `--mqtt-instance-id ID` supplies it directly.
+The value is persisted as `mqtt.instance_id` in `config.yaml`; with separate mounts enabled, that file is on the dedicated configuration volume rather than the container root filesystem.

 For unattended static addressing, add these deployment-specific keys to that JSON answers file and select advanced setup: